Everything You Need to Know

 Flat Garage Roof

-Flat garage roofs often come attached to the house and feature a felt or rubber roofing system. although not strictly flat the angle of slope is extremely narrow and can be prone to failure if not fitted correctly.
+Flat garage roofs often come attached to the house and feature a felt or rubber roofing system.
+Although not strictly flat, the angle of slope is extremely narrow and can be prone to failure if not fitted correctly.
 Flat garage roofs can also feature an internal ceiling which is excellent at providing additional insulation but can hide the early signs of roof failure.

 Due to the very slow flow rate of a flat garage roof it is rare that they will feature a guttering system unless it is either extended or channeled from the amin building.